Constructing Algorithmic Authority: How Multi-Channel Networks (MCNs) Govern Live-Streaming Labor in China: Background and Related Work

 \subsection{Algorithmic Management}

 Algorithmic management refers to the use of computational systems to allocate, supervise, and evaluate labor, increasingly replacing or supplementing traditional managerial functions in digital and platform-mediated work environments \cite{kellogg2020algorithms,mcdaid2023algorithmic,mohlmann2021algorithmic}.
-Early scholarship in this field has focused on how platforms use algorithms to automate core managerial tasks, such as task assignment, performance monitoring, and discipline, especially in gig economy sectors like ride-hailing, delivery, and content moderation \cite{meijerink2023duality,momin2023lumpen}.
-These studies highlight how algorithmic opacity and asymmetrical access to data reinforce structural inequalities, subjecting workers to rigid systems with limited transparency, accountability, or recourse \cite{rosenblat2016algorithmic,christin2020metrics}.
+Early scholarship in this field has focused on how platforms use algorithms to automate essential managerial procedures, such as task assignment, performance evaluation, and behavior discipline, especially in gig economy sectors like ride-hailing, delivery, and content moderation \cite{meijerink2023duality,momin2023lumpen}.
+These studies highlight how algorithmic opacity and asymmetrical access to data reinforce structural inequalities, subjecting workers to rigid systems with limited transparency \cite{rosenblat2016algorithmic,christin2020metrics}.
 Algorithms, in this view, become infrastructure for managerial control, embedding hierarchical logics in seemingly neutral technical systems.

 Recent work has expanded the analytical lens beyond technical automation to include the social, affective, and discursive dynamics of algorithmic management.
-Scholars have documented how platforms govern not only through commands but through soft control, i.e., the subtle shaping of worker behavior via gamified dashboards, reward systems, performance metrics, and motivational narratives \cite{cameron2020rise,jarrett2022digital,wood2023platforms}.
+Scholars have documented how platforms govern not only through direct spoken commands but soft control, i.e., the subtle shaping of worker behavior via gamified dashboards, reward systems, performance metrics, and motivational narratives \cite{cameron2020rise,jarrett2022digital,wood2023platforms}.
 These systems encourage workers to internalize platform values such as meritocracy, efficiency, and visibility, often prompting aspirational self-discipline under conditions of precarity.
 This turn in the literature emphasizes how algorithmic power operates at the level of subject formation, producing compliant, hopeful, and responsibilized workers even in the absence of overt coercion \cite{dasgupta2025social,cameron2021seems}.